michaelraba/michaelraba.github.io/_pages/about.md

 ---

 I am a student in Mechanical Engineering with:
-* Expertise in partial differential equations
+* Expertise in partial differential equations in both numerics and fuctional analytic viewpoints,
 * Statistical approaches to fluid mechanics <i>with an</i>
 * Emphasis on scientific, MPI- and OpenMI-based paralllel computing.